enzeeeh/eklipse-test/README.md

 # Eklipse Data Analysis Skill Test

 This repository contains a data analysis project conducted for **Eklipse**, a cutting-edge platform specializing in automated game clip generation.
-The primary objective of this skill test was to demonstrate the ability to extract and analyze key business metrics from raw data, providing actionable insights into the platform's performance.
+This skill test demonstrates the ability to extract, analyze, and visualize key business metrics from raw data, providing actionable insights into the platform's performance and user behavior.

 ## Project Overview

-The core work involved a multi-faceted approach to understanding Eklipse's operational landscape:

-* **Strategic Metric Definition:** Key performance indicators (KPIs) were thoughtfully defined across vital business domains:
-    * **User Engagement & Activity:** Understanding how users interact with the platform.
-    * **Content & Product Performance:** Assessing the effectiveness and appeal of generated clips.
-    * **Monetization & Business Growth:** Analyzing the health and growth of premium subscriptions.
+The project was executed in a structured approach, divided into three key tasks:

+### Task 1: Data Understanding & Initial Assessment

+* **Objective:** To establish a foundational understanding of the available data.
+* **Description:** This initial phase involved a thorough review and analysis of the provided Eklipse data dictionary and the structure of the various CSV datasets (`gamesession.csv`, `clips.csv`, `downloaded_clips.csv`, `shared_clips.csv`, `premium.csv`).
+The goal was to comprehend the data points, their interrelationships, and their potential for deriving meaningful business insights.
+This step was crucial for planning subsequent analysis.

+### Task 2: Metric Identification & Prioritization

+* **Objective:** To define relevant performance indicators and strategize their extraction.
+* **Description:** Building upon the data understanding from Task 1, this phase focused on identifying a comprehensive set of key business metrics critical for evaluating Eklipse's operational health and growth.
+Metrics were categorized across essential domains such as user engagement, content performance, and monetization.
+Each proposed metric was also assessed for its SQL implementation complexity (e.g., Easy, Medium, Hard) to inform the development process.

+### Task 3: SQL Query Development & Visualization

+* **Objective:** To implement data extraction and present findings visually.
+* **Description:** This was the core implementation phase, where theoretical metrics were transformed into actionable data.
+For each identified business metric from Task 2, the following steps were meticulously performed:
-* **SQL-Driven Data Extraction:** Robust SQL queries were developed to precisely extract these defined metrics directly from the raw dataset.
-Each query was designed to be efficient and adhered to specific technical requirements, including the use of joins across multiple tables.
+    * **SQL Query Construction:** Precise and optimized SQL queries were developed to extract the necessary data for each metric from the raw CSV files.
+A strict requirement for each query was to **involve joining at least two tables** from the dataset, demonstrating data integration capabilities.
+    * **Metric Justification:** A concise explanation of the business importance, relevance, and value of each metric was provided, detailing why it matters for Eklipse.

-* **Interactive Data Visualization:** Python, utilizing the Plotly library, was employed to create dynamic and interactive line charts.
-These visualizations illustrate trends and patterns of the extracted metrics over time, making complex data easily digestible and insightful.
+    * **Python Plotting:** Python code, leveraging powerful visualization libraries like Plotly, was generated to create dynamic and interactive line charts.
+These visualizations effectively illustrate trends and patterns of the extracted metrics over time, making complex data easily digestible and insightful for stakeholders.

 ## What This Analysis Reveals

-The insights derived from this project offer a clear picture of Eklipse's performance, including:
+The insights derived from this structured project offer a clear and data-driven picture of Eklipse's performance, including:

-* **User Behavior Trends:** A deeper understanding of how users are engaging with the platform, from initial gamesession submissions to clip generation and interaction.
+* **User Engagement & Activity:** Understanding how active users are, the volume of gamesessions submitted, and overall platform interaction.
-* **Content Effectiveness:** Evaluation of how valuable and shareable the AI-generated clips are to the user base.
+* **Content Effectiveness:** Evaluation of the appeal and virality of generated clips through download rates and sharing volumes.
-* **Monetization Health:** Insights into the growth trajectory of premium users and the factors influencing subscription retention.
+* **Monetization Health:** Insights into the growth trajectory of premium users and the critical dynamics of subscription churn.

 ---

-For a comprehensive dive into the detailed methodologies, specific SQL logic, and in-depth findings, please consult the dedicated documentation: **`[PPT] Eklise - Skill Test Answer.pdf`**.
+For a comprehensive dive into the detailed methodologies, specific SQL logic, and in-depth findings, please consult the accompanying document: **`[PPT] Eklise - Skill Test Answer.pdf`**.

 ---

-AI-Generated Description
+AI-Generated Descriptions